 Chiropractic care: Whenever possible, it is always a good idea to opt for a more conservative, non-invasive treatment.
 Chiropractic care can offer you that as the purpose of chiropractic treatment is to help the body heal itself without surgery or medication.
 Chiropractic care will aim to realign the spine and take the pressure off the sciatic nerve for immediate pain relief.
 Your body will then begin to heal itself once the pressure is removed.

-Treatment may also combine several methods such as cold therapies, ultrasound, TENs, physical therapy, and spinal adjustments.
+Treatment may also combine several methods such as cold therapies, ultrasound, TENs, and spinal adjustments.

 - Cold therapy– uses cold materials and substances to reduce inflammation and control pain

 - Ultrasound– produces gentle heat created by soundwaves that penetrate deep into soft tissues such as muscles.
 Ultrasounds increase circulation and help to reduce muscle spasms, cramping, swelling, and stiffness.

 - TENs– refers to electric nerve stimulation.
 Its controlled electrical current allows for pain relief and reduction in spasms.